-Management's evaluation of segment performance is based on segment operating (loss) income.
-Operating (loss) income for our homebuilding segments is defined as homebuilding and land sales and other revenue less home construction, land development and land sales expense, commission expense, depreciation and amortization, and certain G&A expenses that are incurred by or allocated to our homebuilding segments.
+Management's evaluation of segment performance is based on segment operating income (loss).
+Operating income (loss) for our homebuilding segments is defined as homebuilding and land sales and other revenue less home construction, land development and land sales expense, commission expense, depreciation and amortization, and certain G&A expenses that are incurred by or allocated to our homebuilding segments.
 The accounting policies of our segments are those described in Note 2.

-The following tables contain our revenue, operating (loss) income, and depreciation and amortization by segment for the periods presented:
+The following tables contain our revenue, operating income (loss), and depreciation and amortization by segment for the periods presented: